CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

   * See sample mod for how to do this.
   * If you still choose to download an mcp zip, when the internet archive inevitably gives you a zero-byte there's a nicer error now lol
 * Partial backport of the "extendable run configs" thing from newer Fabric Loom versions
-  * Define your own run configs with custom system properties
+  * Define your own run configs, with custom vm args and system properties and stuff
   * 1.4 doesn't parse any program arguments apart from the username (arg 0) and session token (arg 1)
+* `modCompile`/etc might even work!
+  * `coremodCompile`/etc exists for coremods (they will be moved to the `coremods` folder, where Forge wants to find them)
+  * Currently contains some magic kludges to get Ears working (it just doesn't expect to be ran inside deobf.
+Lol)

 Main focus is on Gradle 7.
 Gradle 4 probably doesn't work yet; i'd like it to